 That strongly depends on whether online shop owners take over the fulfillment themselves or outsource it to another company.
 In the next section of this article, you can read an overview of what the costs are made up of.

 Costs for e-commerce fulfillment without a 3PL service provider

 In the beginning, most e-commerce entrepreneurs begin to ship the goods themselves.
 If the quantities are small, the costs for storage and the absolute costs for shipping in Germany, Austria, Great Britain, and beyond are still manageable.
 But as soon as the quantities increase, an important decision has to be made to keep costs for logistics and fulfillment as low as possible:

 If you’re brave enough to build your own fulfillment process in-house, you should prepare yourself now for these tasks.
 In order to avoid surprises by unexpected costs, we listed the expenses that are incurred with the independent method below:

 - Shipping service provider

 The most obvious costs here are the rental costs of the warehouse.
-It is important to select a warehouse that is as affordable as possible, but still has a good location.
-A good location is, besides other things, characterised by the distance to the end customer, as this is a decisive factor for shipping costs and delivery time.
+It is important to select a warehouse that is as affordable as possible but still has a good location.
+A good location is, besides other things, characterized by the distance to the end customer, as this is a decisive factor for shipping costs and delivery time.
 In addition, the logistic infrastructure is an important factor that should not be underestimated, especially with regard to pick-ups by shipping service providers.
 In addition to the rent, one should also not forget other costs such as electricity and water.